TahaFanaswala/DS105-Data-Storage/README.md

 We have produces a series containing geographic heat plots for the completion rates for Black, White and Asian students for our analysis.
 We have limited our visualisations to these groups to cover the top three groups for which we have data.

+### 4 year completion percentage for Asian students

 ![asian 4 year completion percentage](https://user-images.githubusercontent.com/98602884/172907222-26dbf42f-2d70-4e15-b73a-e553a1f3ef63.png)

 We can observe from this diagram that the 4year competition percentage for Asian students is high across the board.
 States with a high percentage of Asian population such as California and the North East exhibit on average higher completion percentages.
 This pattern may be evident  due to utilising a larger sample size in these regions, exaggerating the average Asian educational attainment.
 Furthermore, there could be innate differences in the migration patterns which results in a higher completion rate on average.
 Again, states in the Deep South have a larger percentage of non-Indian, non-Chinese population migrants from Indochina, the Philippines and Central Asia.
 The generations of migration within these regions uniquely impact their socio-economic conditions, so variability within the Asian community needs to be considered before making any inferences from this visualisation alone.
 Also, it is important to account for states which have an extremely small population such as Wyoming, Nebraska, New Mexico and Georgia for not showing an accurate depiction of the cross-geographical distribution of the Asian Completion percentages.

+### 4 year completion percentage for Black students

 ![black 4 year completion percentage](https://user-images.githubusercontent.com/98602884/172907315-e14b8c6d-1048-471e-bd47-6047a24844f8.png)

 With reference to the completion rates for the black students, the differences, within the Deep South regions which contain large black populations, provide interesting insights.
 For example, Michigan and Wisconsin, which have a demographic makeup of predominantly black students, show relatively low levels of undergraduate completion.
-This may be justified by the large automobile driven economy of those states that has led to the emergence of large inner-city poverty and a strong black-hood neighbourhood.
+This may be justified by the large automobile driven economy of those states that has led to the emergence of large inner-city poverty and a strong black-hood communities.
 These socio-economic factors thereby play a large role in loan repayment.
 Within the northern states, the low completion rate may be justified by the small population which exists within those regions.

+### 4 year completion percentage for White students

 ![white 4 year completion percentage](https://user-images.githubusercontent.com/98602884/172907392-7d998f8f-5f34-4b89-b877-577c04216aad.png)